This Eckerson Group report recommends 10 vital steps to attain success in DataOps.READ MORE

 For example, updating your data warehouse or relational data sources tends to be cumbersome and time-consuming, requiring up-front planning to ensure good performance.
 Simply adding a column to the data warehouse often results in long discussions and debates about where to put that column in the schema to ensure good performance.
 Meanwhile, the assumptions surrounding the project’s original value could change.
 Decisions in this environment are made in a way that doesn’t allow ad hoc or iterative experiments to see what makes the most sense.
 As a result, your data operation remains a large ship in competitive markets that require a speedboat to survive.

 This is one of the big advantages to some of the newer architectures, which do allow for faster experimentation and iteration.
 In addition, most of the steps involved with building data pipelines in support of the analytics are now being automated from end to end.
 Through automation, organizations get the enablement of not just self-service but fully governed self-service.
 That’s because the governance is now being built into the data pipelines at development versus being bolted on after the fact.
 IT still maintains control and can ensure regulatory compliance.
 But with automation, users can still have self-service and the agility they need to move data throughout the organization to wherever it’s needed, and it’s done in an automatically governed way.

-Now, organizations that are adopting today’s automation capabilities aren’t just building data pipelines faster and there aren’t just doing it with governance and operationalization in place.
+Now, organizations that are adopting today’s automation capabilities aren’t just building data pipelines faster and they aren’t just doing it with governance and operationalization in place.
 They’re doing it with the agility to add more analytics use cases in a way that also scales the number of use cases and the ability to change their data pipelines quickly when confronted with new insights or needs that dictate change.

 DataOps and Agile Data Engineering, what took you so long?
 Never-mind.
 We’re just happy to see you’ve finally arrived.